Salmandabbakuti/superfluid-devmode-dashboard/README.md

-# Superfluid Developer-Mode Dashboard: WIP
+# Superfluid Developer-Mode Dashboard

-> Terminal != Dashboard
+> CLI != Dashboard

 > A dashboard is a way of displaying various types of visual data in one place.
 Usually, a dashboard is intended to convey different, but related information in an easy-to-digest form.
 A dashboard is often called a control panel, but the terms are interchangeable.